ar5had/mozilla-lightning-gsoc-notes/important-points.md

 * To do the same thing in browser, goto `about:config` and search for `dom.allow_XUL_XBL_for_file` if found set it true else right click and add new boolean.

 * Weekly basis is pretty broad for deliverables, it would be best to plan deliverables using the points system.
 Calculate how many weeks you have, 5 days per week, 2 points per day.
 Then you know how many points you have for planning.
 Then break down each task into small units, not more than 5 points

+* Set `set.calendar.item. something` to true to get events in tab.

+* Set `calendar.item.useNewItemUI` to open html version of event dialog.